Boulevard de l'Hôpital

 The Boulevard de l'Hôpital (/fr/) is a tree-lined boulevard in the 13th arrondissement of Paris, which also briefly borders on the 5th arrondissement.

 It runs a distance of 1,395 meters, from the Place Valhubert at the pont d'Austerlitz, by the gare d'Austerlitz, rising in a gentle slope towards its end at the place d'Italie - the town hall of the arrondissement being located at their intersection.
 Along the way, it serves the Jardin des Plantes and the Hôpital de la Pitié-Salpêtrière from which it derives its name.
 In front of the hospital stands a statue of doctor Philippe Pinel.

 The boulevard is an important traffic axis.
 Bordered by public and teaching establishments such as the general police station of the arrondissement, it has relatively little commercial and leisure activity excepting the shops and restaurants close to the gare d'Austerlitz.

 The boulevard is also home to the Arts et Métiers ParisTech main campus.
 This engineering graduate school built its facilities in 1910, at this time it was called ENSAM.
 Nowadays, more than 950 graduate students are attending courses in fields such as industrial or mechanical engineering.

-The Métro Line 5 runs through the Austerlitz viaduct, along the boulevard which has four stations: